sanette/rename_by_content/README.md

 	- [tesseract](https://github.com/tesseract-ocr/tesseract) (great OCR program).
 Use version 4 for best results (there is a ppa for ubuntu, see [here](https://github.com/tesseract-ocr/tesseract/wiki))
 	- [libreoffice](https://www.libreoffice.org/) (to convert office documents to txt)
 	- pdftotext (usually included in any linux distro; otherwise install `poppler-utils`)
-	- mudraw (convert pdf to image. `sudo apt install mupdf-tools`.
+	- mutool (convert pdf to image. `sudo apt install mupdf-tools`.
 This one can be replaced by its many equivalents.
 But [mupdf](https://mupdf.com/) is great.)
 	- [pandoc](https://pandoc.org/) (`sudo apt install pandoc`)

 * Python 2.7